pauloberezini/Telegram-CMD/README.md

 Telegram bot, to use remote CMD command prompt on local computer or server from telegram application.

+How to start

+create in root .env file with next parameters

+PORT=3333
+TELEGRAM_BOT_TOKEN=
+TELEGRAM_ADMINISTRATOR_ID=

+add there token and your telegram account id like

+PORT=3333
+TELEGRAM_BOT_TOKEN=678678678:dfsdfsder3ewefdsfafs
+TELEGRAM_ADMINISTRATOR_ID=06678067760

 # Telegram API support